L2services/AzureNodeLab/4_NodeMCU_Build.md

 # [Next ▻](5_Stream_Analytics.md)
-Now that we have our NodeMCU communicating with Azure, let's use some Azure Features to visualize and analyze the data!
+Now that we have our NodeMCU communicating with Azure, let's use some Azure features to visualize and analyze the data!

 *Next Step*: [Stream Analytics](5_Stream_Analytics.md)